feixiao/cmake-catch-vsc-template/README.md

 ```

 ## Configuring CMake
-Once CMake and CMake extensions are installed, type the following in the command line:
+Once CMake and CMake extensions are installed, type the following in the command line(osx command+shift+p):

 `CMake: Configure`